microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapp/README.md

     It will expire on 1 September 2025
     ```

+    > **Warning**: (from the developers of mkcert) the rootCA-key.pem file that mkcert automatically generates gives complete power to intercept secure requests from your machine.
+Do not share it.
-1. In the [WebApp .env](./.env) file, uncomment lines 11-13 and populate lines 12 and 13 with the certificate and key files generated in the step above.
+1. In the WebApp `.env` file, uncomment the following lines and populate with your respective certificate and key files generated in the step above.
     ```
     ...
     # To enable HTTPS, uncomment the following lines